Intersection Cuts for Nonlinear Integer Programming: Convexification Techniques for Structured Sets: Notation, known results and other preliminaries

 In the MINLP setting, there has been significant work on the computational use of linear split cuts \cite{DBLP:conf/ipco/Bonami11,DBLP:journals/mp/CezikI05,springerlink:10.1007/s101070050103,Drewes, mustafa}.
-From the theoretical side, we know that if $S$ is a split, then $\conv\bra{C\setminus \Int\bra{S}}$ is closed even if $C$ is not polyhedral \cite{Dadush2011121}.
+From the theoretical side, we know that if $F$ is a split, then $\conv\bra{B\setminus \Int\bra{F}}$ is closed even if $B$ is not polyhedral \cite{Dadush2011121}.
 With respect to formulas for intersection cuts, there has been some progress in the description of split cuts for quadratic sets in \cite{Atamturk07,AN:conicmir,Dadush2011121,Goez2012}.
-Dadush et al. \cite{Dadush2011121} show that, if $C$ is an ellipsoid and $S$ is a split, then $\conv\bra{C\setminus \Int\bra{S}}$ can be described by intersecting $C$ with either a linear half space, a linear transformation of the second-order cone (a.k.a.
+Dadush et al. \cite{Dadush2011121} show that, if $B$ is an ellipsoid and $F$ is a split, then $\conv\bra{B\setminus \Int\bra{F}}$ can be described by intersecting $B$ with either a linear half space, an affine transformation of the second-order cone (a.k.a.
 Lorentz cone), or an ellipsoidal cylinder.
 In addition, they give simple closed form expressions for all these linear and nonlinear split cuts.
-Independently, \cite{Goez2012} studies split cuts for more general quadratic sets, but only for splits in which $\{x\in C\,:\, \pi^Tx= \pi_0\}$ and $\{x\in C\,:\, \pi^Tx= \pi_1\}$ are bounded.
+Independently, \cite{Goez2012} studies split cuts for more general quadratic sets, but only for splits in which $\{x\in B\,:\, \pi^Tx= \pi_0\}$ and $\{x\in B\,:\, \pi^Tx= \pi_1\}$ are bounded.
 They give a procedure to find the associated split cuts, but do not give closed form expressions for them.
 Finally, \cite{Atamturk07,AN:conicmir} give a simple formula for an elementary split cut for the standard three dimensional second-order cone.
-While \cite{Goez2012} develops a procedure to construct split cuts through a detailed algebraic analysis of quadratic constraints developed in \cite{BelottiGPRT2011}, \cite{Atamturk07,AN:conicmir,Dadush2011121} give formulas for split cuts through simple geometric arguments.
+While \cite{Goez2012} develops a procedure to construct split cuts through a detailed algebraic analysis of quadratic constraints developed in \cite{belotti2013families}, \cite{Atamturk07,AN:conicmir,Dadush2011121} give formulas for split cuts through simple geometric arguments.
 As we have recently shown at the MIP 2012 Workshop, these geometric techniques can be extended to additional quadratic and basic semi-algebraic sets \cite{poster}.
-In this paper we show that the principles behind these geometric arguments can be abstracted from the semi-algebraic setting to develop simple split cut formulas for a wider class of specially structured convex sets.
+In this paper we show that the principles behind these geometric arguments can be abstracted from the semi-algebraic setting to develop split and k-branch split cut formulas for a wider class of specially structured convex sets.
 This abstraction greatly simplifies the proofs and can be used to construct split cuts for essentially all convex sets described by a single quadratic inequality through simple linear algebra arguments.
-In addition to studying split cuts, we show how a commonly used aggregation technique can be used to develop formulas for general nonlinear intersection cuts for the case in which $C$ and $S$ are both non-polyhedral, but share a common structure.
-While a non-polyhedral $S$ is not necessary in the MINLP settings (it still should be sufficient to consider maximal lattice free convex sets, which are polyhedral), they could still provide an advantage and are important in other settings such as trust region problems \cite{dan,polik2007survey} and lattice problems \cite{DBLP:conf/ipco/BuchheimCL10,springerlink:10.1007/s10107-011-0475-x,MGbook}.
+In addition to studying split and k-branch split cuts, we show how a commonly used aggregation technique can be used to develop formulas for general nonlinear intersection cuts for the case in which $B$ and $F$ are both non-polyhedral, but share a common structure.
+While a non-polyhedral $F$ is not necessary in the MINLP settings (it still should be sufficient to consider maximal lattice free convex sets, which are polyhedral), they could still provide an advantage and are important in other settings such as trust region problems \cite{dan,polik2007survey} and lattice problems \cite{DBLP:conf/ipco/BuchheimCL10,springerlink:10.1007/s10107-011-0475-x,MGbook}.
 We finally note that similar results for the quadratic case have recently been independently developed in \cite{Kent}.
+We discuss the relation between the results in \cite{Kent} and our work at the end of Section~\ref{complicated}.